NayanDZ/Web/README.md

 - Accessing API with missing access controls for POST, PUT and DELETE.

-- Elevation of privilege.
-Acting as a user without being logged in or acting as an admin when logged in as a user.
+- Acting as a user without being logged in or acting as an admin when logged in as a user.

 - Metadata manipulation, such as replaying or tampering with a JSON Web Token (JWT) access control token, or a cookie or hidden field manipulated to elevate privileges or abusing JWT invalidation.